bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

    We do not axiomatize **Implicit Destruction** for arrays of :ref:`Trivially Destructible Objects <object_layout.concepts.trivially_destructible>` because we have yet to encounter a use case for it in our code-base.

-.. _object_layout.axiomatized_memory_model:
+.. _object_layout.axiomatized_object_model:

-Axiomatizing C++'s Memory Model
+Axiomatizing C++'s Object Model
 ==========================================================================================

-While the |project| axiomatization of C++'s memory model is an ongoing research and development problem - with regards to weak memory and multi C++ Abstract Machine interaction, to name a few examples - there are some important characteristics which are relatively stable.
+While the |project| axiomatization of C++'s object model is an ongoing research and development problem - with regards to weak memory and multi C++ Abstract Machine interaction, to name a few examples - there are some important characteristics which are relatively stable.

-.. _object_layout.axiomatized_memory_model.high_level:
+.. _object_layout.axiomatized_object_model.high_level:

 Working with the high-level representation of objects
 --------------------------------------------------------------------------------